Care Tips

 How often you should replace your pillow depends on your pillow type and its material, but on average, you should expect to purchase a new one every couple of years.
 Replacing your pillows will help you get better sleep, maintain the hygiene of your bedding, and lead to better health in the long run.

-Read on to learn when to replace your pillows, why, and what to do with them after.
+Read on to learn when to replace your pillows, bad pillow symptoms, and what to look for in a new pillow.

 Unmatched Comfort & Cooling